Philonous/nix-exposition/README.md

 * But how does NixOS know which package is "installed", when I can have many different versions of e.g. bash in the nix store?

 Symlinks!
-The "current system" is a collection of symlinks to stuff in the store.
+The "current system" is a collection of symlinks to packages in the store.
 That's called a "profile".
-Similarly for each user, this means users can install their own software without needing root privileges, because Nix uses hashes to ensure that packages in the Nix store don't collide.
+Each user can have their own, this means users can install their own software without needing root privileges, because Nix uses hashes to ensure that packages in the Nix store don't collide.

 "Updating" a package then just becomes putting the new version in the store and replacing the symlinks in the profile.